MNiMORPH/Margay-guide/README.md

 <!-- include a picture -->

 ## Preparing for deployment

+### Assigning a Serial Number
+Since the Margay loggers look identical, it can be helpful to have a way to tell them apart, especially if one of them is having issues.

 ### The SD card
 Insert this into the logger to record data, then insert it into your computer to read the data.
 You'll use a USB-SD card reader in order to insert it into your computer.
 Once you have done this, the data will appear on your computer as a text file.